 Microsoft released the Windows 7 Release Candidate for public testing early this week.
-If you have not grab your copy, you can download it at the Microsoft download site.

 This time round, Microsoft is offering the download at least through July 2009, so there is no need to rush for it.